UBC-STAT/stat-450/docs/syllabus-page.md

 We, the instructors, will do our best to stay well, but if we are ill, we will not come to class.
 If that happens, here’s what you can expect:

 - Another instructor will substitute.
-- If we are well enough to teach but are taking precautions to avoid infecting others, we will have a synchronous online session.
-If this happens, you will receive an email and an announcement in Canvas telling you how to join the class.
-You can anticipate that this would very likely be a last-minute email.
-Our classroom will still be available for you to sit and attend an online session in this (hopefully rare) instance.